jaebradley/notes/javascript/articles/react/updating-node-content-via-children-api.md

 Let's say you wanted to add a `jae` prefix to the beginning of all the string content in a React component (I mean, sounds like a great idea).

-One way to achieve this is to use a higher-order component and the `React.Children` API to wraps the React elements that need to be prefixed.
+One way to achieve this is to use a higher-order component and [the `React.Children` API](https://reactjs.org/docs/react-api.html#reactchildren) to wrap the React elements that need to be prefixed.

 For example, this `Translation` component